FaintLocket424/HaskellNotes/New Vault/Function Basics in Haskell.md

 ### Creating Single Argument Functions

-Let's look at a univariate Python function we can replicate.
+Let's look at a single variable Python function we can replicate.

 ```Python
 def double(x):